kensanata/just-halberds/Knives.md

 ## What are we even doing?

-You have a super simple RPG in front of you.
+You have a role-playing game (RPG) in front of you.
 All you need are some friends and two regular six-sided dice, maybe some pen and paper, and you’re good to go.
 One of you will referee the game.
 Is that you?
 All other players think up a person.
-The referee dreams up a world and situations for these imaginary people; the players say how they react and the referee says how the world reacts, and so it goes on and on.
+The referee dreams up a world and situations for these imaginary people; the players say how they react and the referee says how the world reacts, and so it goes, on and on.
 The story of these people is our story.

 The dice are rolled when something with exciting consequences happens and we want to leave the outcome to chance.
 Do our people succeed in their project or not?
 And what happens afterwards?

+The first ten pages contain the player facing rules and an example character sheet.
+The rest of the book is advice for the referee.
+Hopefully, this is you!

 ## Character Creation

 If you are a player, you play a fictional person, your character.
+For the purposes of this game, your character is “you”.

 First you choose your name, then you roll your attributes.
 You have six attributes: Strength, Dexterity, Endurance, Intelligence,